awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

   componentDidMount(){
     this.props.data.subscribeToMore(
-      buildSubscription(NewTodoSubs, ListTodos)
+      buildSubscription(SubscribeTodos, {}, ListTodos)
     );
   }
   //...More code
   ```

-`buildSubscription` uses the `NewTodoSubs` document defining the subscription to create and `ListTodos` defining what query in the cache to automatically update.
+`buildSubscription` uses the `SubscribeTodos` document defining the subscription to create, the variables for the subscription (`{}` in this case since `SubscribeTodos` doesn't require them) and `ListTodos` defining what query in the cache to automatically update.
 It also accepts two additional optional parameters:
-- idField, used if your GraphQL subscription response type uses something other than `id`
+- `idField`, used if your GraphQL subscription response type uses something other than "id"
 - `operationType` override if you do not want to infer actions such as "add" or "update" from the subscription name

 Run the application again, and invoke a mutation from the AppSync console like so: